9JH1/plib/README.md

 All of this is done using standard librarys, so no curses or ncurses.
 # Changelog
 > started 02/10/2025
-1. added multi argument support before, when using the same arg (that takes a value) twice the second run would overwrite the first runs value, now ive changed `arg.value` to be a `char **` array and ive added `arg.value_idx` and `arg.value_cap` meta for use in dma in `pl_proc`. you can now use `pl_arg_count` as a macro that returns the `arg.value_idx` value, below
+1. added multi argument support. before, when using the same arg (that takes a value) twice the second run would overwrite the first runs value, now ive changed `arg.value` to be a `char **` array and ive added `arg.value_idx` and `arg.value_cap` meta for use in dma in `pl_proc`. you can now use `pl_arg_count` as a macro that returns the `arg.value_idx` value, below